 I did it.
 I am 90 Days Smoke-Free!

-I used two electronic cigarettes to help in the beginning, but I did not continue using them.
-I felt like it was prolonging the inevitable and I was really afraid to become addictive to them.
+In the beginning, I used two electronic cigarettes to help in the beginning, but I did not continue using them.
+Using electronic cigarettes felt like it was prolonging the inevitable and I was really afraid to become addictive to them.
 Two weeks after my last real cigarette, I quit nicotine for good.
 I didn’t plan to quit.
 I ran out of cigarettes the night of Jan.
 1st and decided I wasn’t going to get another pack from the store.
 Somehow I have made it this far and as bad as I want a cigarette at this very moment, it just doesn’t seem right to go back.